-5.1 Students will be notified about their overall course grades ONLY via SSST e-mail accounts from course instructor or SPACE account no later than two weeks following the Final Examination Board meeting.

-5.2 SSST and its departments use the SSST e-mail accounts only for delivering official correspondence to students.
+- 6.1 Students will be notified about their overall course grades ONLY via SPACE information system or SSST official e-mail from the Registry after they are officially approved at the Examination Board meeting and by the University of Buckingham. - 6.2 SSST and its departments use the SSST e-mail and SPACE accounts only for delivering official correspondence to students.
 Official correspondence may include but it is not limited to students' participation in the academic programs, important information concerning the student administrative obligations, etc.

-5.3 Students are expected to follow their e-mail account regularly.
+6.3 Students are expected to follow their e-mail and SPACE accounts regularly.
 All students are obliged to use their designated SSST email accounts for the official communication with the SSST personnel.
 Emails sent from private address will not be replied on for the security reasons.